William McCulloch (political officer): Manipur

-Manipur, a small kingdom on the eastern frontier of India, was under Burmese occupation for seven years, 1819–1826.
-In 1824, the British declared war on Burma, and funded prince Gambhir Singh, then in exile, to raise a native force termed 'Manipur Levy'.
-Major F. J. Grant and Captain Bolieau Pemberton, who commanded the Manipur Levy, handled the British affairs in Manipur till 1834.
-In that year the Kabaw Valley was ceded to Burma and Gambhir Singh died.
-Gambhir Singh's infant son Chandrakirti Singh was appointed the king, and brother Nara Singh was appointed as the Regent.
-The following year, the British appointed Captain George Gordon, the commander of the Manipur Levy, as a full-time Political Agent in Manipur.
+Manipur, a small kingdom on the eastern frontier of India, became a British protectorate in 1826 at the end of the First Anglo-Burmese War.
+Major F. J. Grant and Captain Boileau Pemberton, acted as British commissioners to Manipur.
+After the death of Raja Gambhir Singh in 1834, his infant son Chandrakirti Singh was appointed the king, and brother Nara Singh was appointed as the Regent.
+At the same time, the British established a permanent political agency in Manipur with Captain George Gordon, the commander of the Manipur Levy, as the full-time Political Agent.
 In 1844, Chandrakirti went into exile with Nara Singh being made king.
 Nara Singh's rule lasted till 1850, when Chandrakirti returned and assumed the throne.
 The Political Agency ensured stability during this period of internal turmoil in Manipur.